ngbenny/ngbenny/README.md

 #### About me

-My name is Benny Ng, I'm a fullstack software engineer from the Innovation Lab (LOFT).
+My name is Benny Ng, I'm a Fullstack Software Engineer from the Innovation Lab (LOFT).
 Ping me if you would like to have a chat, we are constantly exploring opportunities where we can bring values into business with innovation tech & HCD.

 #### My favourite game